 - Shoo the Dog: Trevor literally does this to Blue from Blues Clues after she unexpectedly turns up on his desk.
 He feels bad about it, though.

 - The Show Must Go On: On November 4, 2015, Trevor had to undergo an emergency appendectomy, so there was no show that day.
 But the very next day, November 5, Trevor was back on air, even though he'd been guaranteed as much time as he wanted to recover.
 Now, that's dedication to your work.

 - Skewed Priorities:

-- The Smurfette Principle: After Jessica Williams departed the show, Desi Lydic is the sole regular female correspondent, although Michelle Wolf and Eliza Cossio are recurring contributors.
+- The Smurfette Principle: After Jessica Williams departed the show, Desi Lydic became the sole regular female correspondent until Dulce Sloan was made a regular, although Michelle Wolf and Eliza Cossio were recurring contributors in the meantime.